Omu-Aran: Language

-Since Omu-Aran is an Igbomina land the language widely spoken in Omu-Aran is Igbomina or Igbona.
+Omu-Aran, being part of the Igbomina region, predominantly uses the Igbomina (or Igbona) dialect of the Yoruba language.

 Leadership

 The system of leadership used is the traditional Oba (King) system.
 The traditional leader is known as OLOMU OF OMU-ARAN.
 The current Olomu of Omu-Aran, His Royal Majesty, Oba AbdulRaheem Oladele Adeoti Akolade Agboluaje ascended the throne on Saturday 22 September 2018.
 The previous Oba was His Royal Majesty Oba Charles Oladele Ibitoye (Adogbajale-bi-ileke II), died on 30 November 2017.
 Before Oba Ibitoye was Oba Suleiman Durotoye who was on the throne for close to 5 decades.
 Oba Durotoye was one of the longest-ruling kings in Omu-Aran.

 Below is the list of all Olomus' from the foundation of the community till date: